Welcome to Idaho's Mammoth Cave

 Rocks & Coral

-The Shoshone Bird Museum Of Natural History displays feature fine rocks, minerals, and gemstones from around the world.
+Our museums feature displays of fine rocks, minerals, coral, and gemstones from around the world.

 Our Story